ignite/cli/docs/docs/07-cli.md

 Next, Ignite identifies the "main" package of the project.
 By default the "main" package is located in "cmd/{app}d" directory, where "{app}" is the name of the scaffolded project and "d" stands for daemon.
-If your your project contains more than one "main" package, specify the path to the one that Ignite should compile in config.yml:
+If your project contains more than one "main" package, specify the path to the one that Ignite should compile in config.yml: